AincradOT/platform/docs/golden-path.md

 ### Single platform repository

-There is one repository for platform foundations, for example:
+There is one repository for platform platform, for example:

-* `platform-foundation`
+* `platform-platform`

 This repository contains two Terraform roots:

 * `cloud` for GCP organisation, environment projects, state, secrets and CI identities
 * `github` for GitHub organisation settings, core repositories, teams and branch protections

-Application repositories depend on `platform-foundation`.
+Application repositories depend on `platform-platform`.
 They do not modify it.

 ### Remote state for everything except bootstrap